The potential function and ladder variables of a recurrent random walk on $\mathbb{Z}$ with infinite variance: Proofs of Propositions and

-Let $E Z=\infty$.
-Then the two extreme members in (\ref{eq4.7}) must coincide owing to Lemma \ref{lem3.1}, entailing that the two inequalities above are the equality, of which the latter means that the $\limsup$ vanishes, showing the relation (i) of the lemma.
-We can interchange the $\liminf$ and the $\limsup$ in the above, which gives the equality of (ii).
+provided $\sigma^2=\infty$.
+If $E Z=\infty$, then the two extreme members in (\ref{eq4.71}) must coincide owing to Corollary \ref{cor1}(ii), entailing that the two inequalities above are the equality, of which the latter means that the $\limsup$ vanishes---showing the relation of Proposition \ref{prop1}.
+We can interchange the $\liminf$ and the $\limsup$ in (\ref{eq4.71}), which gives the equality of the lemma. \end{proof}

-If $E Z<\infty$ and $\sigma^2=\infty$, on going back to (\ref{eq4.6}) substitution of the first relation of (i) into it immediately concludes (ii).